-KOGAS' human resource management system entails competency and performance-based foundation with incentives to motivate the
+KOGAS' human resource management system entails competency and performance-based foundation with incentives to motivate the employees further.
+We are leading workforce motivation and competency strengthening through field-centered HR management.

-Enhancing Fairness in the Promotion System KOGAS heightens fairness in promotion to allow our associates to better accept standards to the nomination and management of evaluators and reinforcing the qualification reviews of auditors.
+Enhancing Fairness in the Promotion System KOGAS heightens fairness in promotion to allow our associates to better accept personnel management decisions.
+Candidates are examined by multiple evaluators to test their qualifications while organizational and personal performances are assessed at the same time to more clearly identify the better candidates.
+We have also raised the transparency in evaluation processes by disciplining the candidates involved in unfair behaviors related to promotion, applying strict standards to the nomination and management of evaluators and reinforcing the qualification reviews of auditors.

-Providing Curriculums Based on Employees' Needs KOGAS has built a Self-directed Career Development System where execution.
-Also, a logical relocation standard has been established and shared, facilitating predictability and the self-directed career
+Providing Curriculums Based on Employees' Needs KOGAS has built a Self-directed Career Development System where employees can identify their weaknesses and compensate such through the support provided for careers development planning and execution.
+Also, a logical relocation standard has been established and shared, facilitating predictability and the self-directed career development management.
+This is also complimented by operation of core businesses talent pool for strengthened professionalism where important posts of domestic and overseas businesses are filled through internal vote.